-SDI is pleased to introduce our four 2020 Fellows: experienced, mature spiritual companions who are inspired to grow SDI's grow global movement.
+SDI is pleased to introduce our six 2020 Fellows: experienced, mature spiritual companions who are inspired to grow SDI's grow global movement.
 These fellows help us achieve our objectives of greater depth, breadth and diversity of members and offerings through mutually beneficial partnerships.
 Functioning as ambassadors of sorts, SDI Fellows forge and strengthen relationships between SDI, themselves, and institutions and organizations with whom they have a meaningful relationship.

 Brenda Bertrand is a chaplain at Fuller Theological Seminary.
 Her career spans work in media, government, coaching, consulting and university chaplaincies.
 She recently spent a year as a university lecturer in the People's Republic of China, and currently serves God and country as a chaplain in the U.S. Army Reserve.
 An ordained minister, public speaker, and spiritual companion, Brenda inspires people in the simplicity of prayer and helps leaders lessen the gap between their spirituality and everyday life.